Are you a new beekeeper or about to be one? Let's start with a simple statement about capturing a swarm of bees.

 The most likely times for swarming are from spring to early summer.
 If you have registered your interest with local beekeeping clubs, you may be busy at this time!

-The basic equipment you will need is simple and includes a large tarp, a box to capture the swarm and a bee brush.
+The basic equipment you need is simple and includes a large tarp, a box to capture the swarm and a bee brush.
 Depending on the location of the swarm, some gardening shears may be helpful too.
 The box should be contained (otherwise your journey home will be quite interesting!) and ventilated.

 The more relaxed you are the more chance you have of being successful.